ashes-S/Payment-app-demo/README.md

-💸 PayStream - Dummy Payment App
+💸 PayStream - Payment App for Demo
 A modern, minimalist frontend dashboard for tracking transactions and managing digital payments.
 Built for speed and visual clarity.